Toyota Celica: Facelift export models

-Second generation (A40, A50; 1977–1981)
+Second generation (A40, A50; 1977)

 The second-generation Celica was released for the 1978 model year (production began in August 1977) and was again available in both notchback coupé and Liftback forms.
-It was designed in the United States by Toyota's Calty Research Design studio in California.
-The coupe was no longer a true hardtop; both coupé and Liftback had frameless door glass but featured a thick "B" pillar.
+It was designed in Toyota's Calty Design Research studio in California.
 David Stollery was responsible for its design.
+The coupé was no longer a true hardtop; both coupé and Liftback had frameless door glass but featured a thick "B" pillar.
+The glass areas were significantly increased over the original version, 26% larger for the coupé and 35% larger for the liftback.
+The A40 Celica was also the first Japanese production car to feature glass which curved in all three dimensions.

 The early or pre-facelift second-generation Celica was released with round headlights and chrome bumpers for lower grades.
-The higher grades such as the Japanese GT and all U.S. models have black rubber bumpers.
+The higher grades such as the Japanese GT and all US models have black rubber bumpers.
 The facelift was launched in August 1979 came with square headlights and revised tail lights.
-They came with chrome bumpers with rubber protectors on each corners, or for certain models with all polyurethane black bumpers such on the Japanese GT and all U.S. spec cars.
+They came with chrome bumpers with rubber protectors on each corners, or for certain models with all polyurethane black bumpers such on the Japanese GT and all US spec cars.
 The facelift model front end was not only featured square headlights, but also came with new grille, and revised hood and fenders which were not interchangeable with the parts of pre-facelift model.
+This generation offered as standard equipment a new windshield wiper and headlight switch installation, with the controls operated by levers attached to the steering column.

-From 1979 until 1981 the Griffith company in the U.S. offered a Targa-style convertible conversion to the coupé.
-They were called the SunChaser and had a removable Targa top and a folding rear roof, much like the '67 Porsche 911 soft-window Targa.
+From 1979 until 1981 the Griffith company in the US offered a Targa-style convertible conversion to the coupé.
+They were called the Sunchaser and had a removable Targa top and a folding rear roof, much like the '67 Porsche 911 soft-window Targa.
 These were Toyota approved and sold through Toyota dealers.
 Over 2,000 were produced.
-In Germany, the same SunChaser version but also a full convertible and a traditional targa with a fixed rear window (called the TX22) were offered.
+In Germany, the same Sunchaser version but also a full convertible and a traditional targa with a fixed rear window (called the TX22) were offered.
 Conversions were Toyota-approved and carried out from mid-1980 by a company called Tropic.